CombustibleLemons/rss-reader/README5.md

 ### Known Issues

-1. Adding a non-rss style URL to the search bar and pressing enter will result in a 400 error
+1. Adding a non-rss style URL to the search bar and pressing enter will result in a 400 error.
+2. If a post contains no words inside of its content, no read time will show up for it.